OUR VISION

 RESILIENCY.

-A Balance of State (BoS) CoC typically covers a large geographic area, sometimes rural and non-contiguous jurisdictions.
-The Alabama Balance of State Continuum of Care (AL507 BoS CoC) was established in 2004 and currently covers forty-two (42) counties: Barbour, Bibb, Blount, Butler, Chambers, Chilton, Choctaw, Clarke, Clay, Cleburne, Coffee, Conecuh, Coosa, Covington, Crenshaw, Cullman, Dale, Dallas, Escambia, Fayette, Geneva, Greene, Hale, Henry, Houston, Jackson, Lamar, Lee, Macon, Marengo, Marshall, Monroe, Perry, Pickens, Pike, Randolph, Sumter, Talladega, Tallapoosa, Walker, Washington, and Wilcox.
+The Balance of State (BoS) Continuum of Care (CoC) typically encompasses a large and diverse geographic area, including both rural and non-contiguous jurisdictions.
+In the case of the Alabama Balance of State Continuum of Care (AL507 BoS CoC), it was established in 2004 and currently serves a total of forty-two (42) counties.
+These counties are as follows: Barbour, Bibb, Blount, Butler, Chambers, Chilton, Choctaw, Clarke, Clay, Cleburne, Coffee, Conecuh, Coosa, Covington, Crenshaw, Cullman, Dale, Dallas, Escambia, Fayette, Geneva, Greene, Hale, Henry, Houston, Jackson, Lamar, Lee, Macon, Marengo, Marshall, Monroe, Perry, Pickens, Pike, Randolph, Sumter, Talladega, Tallapoosa, Walker, Washington, and Wilcox.

 OUR MOVEMENT